 Phase 4 of the Bay Ridge Flood Reduction program focuses on Gum Bayou.
 Proposed culverts at the Columbia Memorial Parkway and League City Parkway were analyzed to determine the appropriate size to reduce ponding and the potential overflows.
 Hydrology and hydraulics (H&H) studies of Gum Bayou from League City Parkway (SH 96) to Dickinson Bayou were conducted in an effort to provide improvements to allow Bay Ridge Subdivision’s detention to drain.
 Existing Gum Bayou bridges were a part of the hydraulic analysis.
 This study helped evaluate the flow of water heading towards Dickinson Bayou in order to provide options for drainage improvements for the Gum Bayou Watershed.
 City staff is currently evaluating potential locations required to meet detention capacity necessary to implement the project.
 Once the location(s) have been nailed down a revised proposal will be requested from the consultant with a revised scope of work.

 Design plans and specifications are complete and ready for bid advertisement for the Countryside Subdivision Drainage Improvement.
-The City held a public meeting with homeowners in September 2022 and based on their recommendations, the City will reevaluate flooding observed and reported after Hurricane Harvey.
-The City will also clear out debris in the existing outfalls to Magnolia Creek.
-A meeting with Countryside South Community Association was held on March 8, 2023 to discuss the project scope and answer resident concerns.
+The city held a public meeting with homeowners in September 2022 and based on their recommendations, the City will reevaluate flooding observed and reported after Hurricane Harvey.
+The city will also clear out debris in the existing outfalls to Magnolia Creek.
+A meeting with Countryside South Community Association was held on March 8, 2023, to discuss the project scope and answer resident concerns.
 The project will be moving forward to bid in the next couple of months.
 Final scope will be dependent on the HOA and resident concurrence with the improvements as proposed.

 The Benson Bayou Detention Project – Phase 1 will provide critical detention improvements within the watershed coupled with grade adjustments to the existing bayou in efforts to reduce water surface elevations to benefit the area while ensuring no adverse impact to downstream neighbors.
 In June 2022 an environmental investigation of a proposed pond site revealed a large number of forested wetlands within the proposed project area.
-The City directed the consultant to revise the project scope of work and design to remain within the approved budget for the project.
+The city directed the consultant to revise the project scope of work and design to remain within the approved budget for the project.
 The consultant delivered the revised schematic design on July 22, 2022, which included several alternative options to construct the detention basin within a smaller project footprint.
 City staff has requested that the consultant also explore the possibility of expanding an existing pond in the in the area and constructing a pump station.
 The report was received and was submitted to engineering for review.
 The City has reviewed and is determining whether the revised scope of the project is more cost effective, feasible, and within the approved budget.

 The Hughes Lane and W. Deats Rd Culvert Modification Project will increase capacity and efficiency of drainage flows through Borden’s Gully to I-45.
 Revised 30% design plans were received in October 2022 and design coordination between the City of League City and City of Dickinson design consultants progressed through April 2023.
 The City’s consultant was given authorization to proceed with 60% design in May 2023.
 A contract amendment for final design, bid and construction phase services was approved at the October 24th meeting.
+Additional scope is currently being reviewed for incorporation into the project.
+Pending that decision, the 90% plan submittal is expected in February 2024.